Want to know which Australian credit cards are available for temporary residents? Find out more about your options here.

 - Reference checks.
 You may be asked to supply names and contact information of Australian residents who can verify your financial stability.
-This could be from the person who you rent your home through, or any other individual that you have financial obligations with.
+This could include the person who you rent your home from, your employer or any other individual that you have financial obligations with.

 - Utility bills.
-Your Australian payment history with utility companies may also be looked into closely to check for late payments or defaults.
+Your Australian payment history with utility companies (such as phone or electricity companies) may also be looked into closely to check for late payments or defaults.
 If you want to qualify for a credit card in Australia as a temporary resident, you should ensure that your financial history in the country is pristine.

 - Low credit limits.
 As a temporary resident, you may be granted a credit card with a lower credit limit than you would normally expect.
 If you use the card regularly and make your repayments on time, you may be able to apply for a credit limit increase at a later date.

-With so many variations in the requirements temporary residents must meet to get a credit card in Australia, it’s a good idea to discuss your individual circumstances with issuers before you apply for a card.
+As the requirements that temporary residents must meet can differ between different banks and providers, it’s a good idea to discuss your individual circumstances with issuers before you apply for a card.
 Taking this step will give you the most accurate information possible and increase your chances of approval for your chosen card.